Injured In A Train Accident? Get Legal Advice Today

-The majority of train accidents in Kentucky occur at railroad crossings.
+The majority of train accidents occur at railroad crossings.
 Cars, trucks, motorcyclists and pedestrians are far more likely to be injured or killed in a collision on or near a track.
 Some of the leading causes of these railroad crossing accidents include:

 - Engineer errors.
 A distracted, poorly trained or intoxicated engineer can easily make mistakes.
 If he or she fails to maintain proper speed or ignores (or misses) a signal, the train can collide with a car or person crossing the tracks.
-Driver error was attributed as the cause of the 2015 Amtrak crash in Philadelphia.

 - Improper maintenance of and along the tracks.
 Signals for engineers and drivers must be in good, working order at all times, and the areas surrounding railroad tracks are free from excessive debris and foliage.
 The tracks themselves must also be maintained, so that pieces don’t break off, causing instability in the track or the train.